China's CNOOC dives into uncharted deep waters in bold gas pivot

 “Given the current U.S.-China tensions, convincing a board to take up a position in China, and at a potentially elevated valuation, may be a tall ask,” said Rystad Energy’s Islam.

-Lingshui’s size - with peak daily output estimated at 330 million cubic feet - may also be too big for global firms as they re-position themselves for energy transition, he added.
+However, if CNOOC chose to divest, Lingshui’s size - with peak daily output estimated at 330 million cubic feet - could attract global firms looking to reposition themselves for energy transition, he added.

-CNOOC did not comment on whether it is considering a global partner for Lingshui. ($1 = 6.4804 Chinese yuan renminbi)
+(This story corrects penultimate paragraph to say Lingshui “could attract global firms” rather than is “too big for them”; corrects spelling of Aker Solutions in 13th paragraph)

 Reporting by Chen Aizhu in Singapore and Muyu Xu in Beijing; Editing by Shivani Singh, Gavin Maguire and Richard Pullin